 Minffordd Cottage in the Ceiriog Valley, fantastic

 Minffordd is an old slate miner's cottage with fantastic views of Ceiriog Valley, described by Lloyd George as 'a little bit of heaven on earth'.
-The cottage enjoys spectacular scenery with walks and bike trails from the door.
-It's a great location for walking, mountain biking, cycling, fishing, horse riding, exploring the local heritage and attractions in the area and visiting Snowdonia.
+It's cosy and characterful and the location is great for walking, cycling, mountain biking, fishing, horse riding from the door and exploring the local heritage and attractions in the area.

 The cottage has a balcony which overlooks the valley and River Ceiriog where you can enjoy the views and the sound of the river.
 Wood is provided for the wood burning stove to relax in front of the fire on cooler evenings and there's Wi-FI Internet, satellite TV, books, DVDs and a short walk away a village shop, post office, cash point, pharmacy and two pubs offering food.

-The cottage has secure bike storage at the rear for four bikes and a covered area outside at the back with seating to enjoy the views and hang wet clothes.
-There are two bedrooms, one with a king size bed and the other with a double bed, both with new quality sprung mattresses.
-Down quilts, cotton bedding, towels, maps and information about the area are provided.
+The cottage has secure bike storage at the rear for four bikes and a covered area outside at the back where there's seating and wet clothes can be hung.
+There are two bedrooms, one with a king size bed and the other with a double bed, both new with new quality sprung mattresses, new down quilts and new cotton bedding.
+Maps and information about the area are provided.

 The Ceiriog Valley is set in the foothills of the Berwyn Mountains.
-The valley is rich in industrial heritage, with many old slate mines, quarries, mills, railways, canals and castles, without the crowds!
-The Glyn Valley Tramway which ran alongside the river at the end of the garden was a narrow-gauge steam railway which used to transport slate and dolerite to the Llangollen branch of the Shropshire Union Canal and later the Great Western Railway at Chirk.
+The valley is rich in industrial heritage, with many old slate mines, quarries, mills, railways, canals and castles.
+The Glyn Valley Tramway which ran alongside the river at the end of the garden was a narrow-gauge steam railway which used to transport slate and rock to the Llangollen branch of the Shropshire Union Canal and later the Great Western Railway at Chirk.
 Part of the Glyn Valley Tramway is now a National Trust path which follows the river and the attractive Ceiriog Valley Walk.